-School assemblies are held in the Gym on Wednesdays from 9.10 am on weeks 3, 6 and 9 of the school term.
+School assemblies are held in the Gym on Friday 2pm-3pm on weeks 3, 6 and 9 of the school term.
 Special assemblies are sometimes held to commemorate or celebrate special events.
 Families are most welcome.

 Assemblies provide an opportunity to showcase the learning within our school community.
-Building Learning Power awards are presented along with community awards to acknowledge student achievement and positive behaviours.
+GEM (Gratitude, Empathy, Mindfulness, Emotional Literacy) awards are presented along with community awards to acknowledge student achievement and positive behaviours.
 Assemblies are a great way for St Agnes Students to develop their oral language and audience skills.

 The school dress code is smart, practical and incorporates the school colours and logo.
 Adhering to and wearing a dress code brings about a sense of belonging and pride and helps to ensure that all students are dressed alike and identify as St Agnes students.